Navigate your entire file structure in one view. No drilling through folders. No window juggling or split panes.

 Fewer interruptions.
 More control.

-Customize the interface to match your visual preferences, with full keyboard control.
+Fully customizable interface to match your visual preferences.

 I've used both Mac and Windows for over twenty years.